-Julie Chi-hye Suk is dean for master’s programs and a professor of Sociology at the CUNY Graduate Center.
+Julie Chi-hye Suk is a tenured Professor of Law at Fordham University School of Law.
 She is a scholar of comparative law and society, with a focus on women in comparative constitutional law.
 Previously, she was a professor of law at the Benjamin N. Cardozo School of Law and a visiting professor at Harvard, Columbia, University of Chicago, and UCLA Law Schools.
 She was a Jean Monnet Fellow at the European University Institute in Florence, a visiting fellow at LUISS – Guido Carli University in Rome, and a Law and Public Affairs Fellow at Princeton University.

 Born in Korea, Julie came to the United States at the age of four and grew up in Queens, New York.
 Julie studied viola and composition at the Juilliard School's pre-college division, where she won the orchestral composition competition in 1993.
 She received her AB summa cum laude in English and French literature at Harvard University, where she was elected to Phi Beta Kappa in her junior year.
 She studied political theory as a Marshall Scholar at Oxford University, where she completed an MSc and a DPhil in 2003.
 She also received her JD in 2003 from Yale University, where she was a senior editor of the Yale Law Journal.
 She clerked for Judge Harry T. Edwards on the U.S. Court of Appeals for the D.C.
 Circuit.